-Is a Fast Divorce Possible?
+Is it Possible to Get a Fast Divorce in Alabama?

 I suppose this is subjective so if you are looking for a quicky divorce that’s not going to happen in Alabama.
 Our Courts hold onto the uncontested divorce for thirty days once it’s filed with the Court.
 Besides the thirty-day holding period the following can hold up the uncontested divorce process: